skelton-group/RPi-Colourimeter-Experiment/Part1b/README.md

       <img src="Images/WarningTriangle.png" width="100">
     </td>
     <td>
       Note the semicircular notch along one side of the case - this allows the orientation of the chip to be established.
-Ensure the chip is oriented the correct way as the MCP602 chip will overheat and melt if it is not connected correctly.
+      Ensure the chip is oriented correctly, as connecting the power and ground to the wrong legs can cause the chip to overheat and melt.
     </td>
   </tr>
 </table>

-Connect the diode, amplifier and a $100 \: k\Omega$ feedback resistor as shown in the schematic below.
+Connect the diode, amplifier and a 100 k$\Omega$ feedback resistor as shown in the schematic below.
 (The longer leg of the photodiode is the anode and should be connected to the ground).
-The diode needs to be angled to point at the LED, leaving a 1 cm gap for a standard cuvette plus some additional space to allow the cuvette to be inserted and removed without disturbing the components.
+The diode needs to be angled to point at the LED, leaving at least a 1 cm gap for a standard cuvette plus some additional space to allow the cuvette to be inserted and removed without disturbing the components.
 The connections can be made using either male-to-male jumper wires or spare wire trimmed from component legs.

 <p align="center">